Sarthak-Agg/Flutter_NetflixUI_Clone/README.md

 # Flutter Netflix Responsive UI |  Mobile and Web

-This is Netflix clone Responsive UI made using Flutter in Dart
+This is Netflix clone Responsive UI made using Flutter in Dart lang

 ![Mobile Screenshot 1](screenshots/mobile0.png)